 By Deneé R. Woods ’20

 Deneé ’20 transferred to Plymouth State University in 2018 from Sterling College in Vermont.
-She is earning a degree in professional communication with a marketing minor and plans to graduate in December.
+She is earning a degree in Communication and Media Studies with a marketing minor and plans to graduate in December.
 She loves applying communication and marketing skills to issues like sustainability, food systems, and social justice.
 Deneé lives in Campton with her husband and two dogs, Fitz and Peaches.